junction-labs/wineinfo/demo/02_routing.md

 To start moving traffic around, we need a Route.
 A Route is kind of like a declarative set of routes in an HTTP server.
 It can match on paths or on things like headers or query parameters.
-This Route is going to tell Junction to send all traffic from admins to the catalog-next service and all other trafic to the normal catalog service.
+This Route is going to tell Junction to send all traffic from admins to the catalog-next service and all other traffic to the normal catalog service.

 Here's the whole Route, before we walk through it bit-by-bit.